MicrosoftDocs/sql-docs/docs/tools/sqlpackage/sqlpackage.md

 # SqlPackage.exe

-**SqlPackage.exe** is a command-line utility that automates the following database development tasks:
+**SqlPackage.exe** is a command-line utility that automates the following database development tasks by exposing some of the public Data-Tier Application Framework (DacFx) APIs:

 - [Version](#version): Returns the build number of the SqlPackage application.
 Added in version 18.6.